aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Slings

 [Slings](#conventional-ranged) are simple in construction and difficult in exploitation.
 They make use centripetal force.
 A sling is essentially a length of sinew with a "nest" for the projectile (usually a round stone or metal bullet) at the center.
 Despite the range, slings are difficult to aim and therefore have a low range increment.
-Slings can also be used to shoot stones, in absence of proper ammunition, but the attack is at disadvantage.
+Slings can also be used to shoot stones, in absence of proper ammunition, but in this case the maximum range is decreased by two range increments and the attack is made at a -2 penalty.
 Slings have the "subtle" and "unwieldy" properties.
 Slings cannot be used effectively from prone.

 ___
 ### Bows